engramhq/engram-product-site/_posts/development/2021-04-18-brain-dump-plugins-and-help-documentation.md

 author_staff_member: adam
 ---

 Today's updates (and upcoming ones) re-focus attention on the ability to quickly collect thoughts in engram.
-Clicking the logo now takes you to the Brain Dump page, the ability to quickly share to engram on iOS and Android has been added, and new help documentation has been added.
+Clicking the engram logo now takes you to the Brain Dump page, sharing to engram on iOS and Android is much easier, and new help documentation has been added.

 ## New Features

 I've spent the last few months scouting around some potential future avenues for engram.
 One important outcome of this exploration has been a transition towards an offline-first system.
 However, I quickly became bogged down with subtleties of dragging and dropping.
-After taking a step back, I realized that my use of the app had declined quite a bit - particularly on mobile.
+After taking a step back, I realized that my use of the app had declined quite a bit - Brain Dump to the rescue.

 ### Brain Dump

-This may possibly be the only "core" feature of engram.
 When I have a thought that I want to jot down, I need to have the least amount of friction possible when entering it.

 Brain Dump is accessible from anywhere within the app by clicking the engram logo in the top right corner.
 Once there, you can rapid log any notes, tasks, or events that come to mind.